ivirabyan/jquery-mentions/README.md

 - Many issues are solved
 - Input styles are copied to highlighter automatically
 - Support for both textarea and input tags
-- Support for WYSIWYG editors
+- Support for contenteditable (and as a result support for some WYSIWYG editors)
 - Hidden-input with markuped text created automatically
 - Uses jQuery UI autocomplete